bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

 Process Model Version
    A :ref:`Process Model <glossar-process-model>` can have multiple versions called Process Model Versions.
-These versions allow to change an Axon Ivy project without worrying about the compatibility of currently running :ref:`Cases <glossar-case>` on the Engine.
+These versions allow to change an |axon-ivy| project without worrying about the compatibility of currently running :ref:`Cases <glossar-case>` on the Engine.

    See also section :ref:`Process Model Version <process-model-version>` in chapter